asvnpr/run-d.m.c/README.md

   - eliminate security concerns
   - would like to implement a mail option
   - pushbullet option could be worth looking into
+  - look into Windows compatibility
+  - see if I can find ways to run programs without shelling them out